nickynick/Tails/README.md

 ## Tips and tricks

-For alignment attributes, you may omit the right side view to refer to the superview:
+For alignment attributes, you may omit the right side view to refer to the left superview:

 ```
 let insets: UIEdgeInsets(...)